UCAT ANZ Test Day

-There will be other people taking tests in the same room (within allowed social distancing guidelines) and there may be some limited disturbance as other test takers arrive and leave the room according to their appointment time.
-The test centre will endeavour for such disturbance to be kept to a minimum.
+There will be other people taking tests in the same room.
+There may be some limited disturbance as other test takers arrive and leave the room according to their appointment time.
+The test centre staff will endeavour for disturbances to be kept to a minimum.

 Once the invigilator has launched your test, you are under exam conditions.
 You will be monitored at all times using CCTV and/or an in-room test invigilator.